Implement Stack with Queue, Implement Queue with Stack

 };

-// remove the front element of the queue and return it
+// Removes the element from in front of queue and returns that element.

 MyQueue.prototype.pop = function() {